allenai/forces/README.md

 ### Requirements
 This code is written in Lua, based on [Torch](http://torch.ch).
 If you use [Ubuntu 14.04+](http://ubuntu.com), you can follow [these instructions](https://github.com/facebook/fbcunn/blob/master/INSTALL.md) to install torch.

-You need the [ForScene dataset](https://s3-us-west-2.amazonaws.com/ai2-vision-datasets/ForScene_dataset/ForScene.tar.gz) (2GB).
+You need to download the [ForScene dataset](https://s3-us-west-2.amazonaws.com/ai2-vision-datasets/ForScene_dataset/ForScene.tar.gz) (2GB).
 Extract the files and set the correct paths in `setting_options.lua`.

 ### Training
-To run the training:
+To train the model, run:
 ```
 th main.lua train
 ```

 ### Test
 Set the path to the learned model in `setting_options.lua` (`config.initModelPath.fullNN`).
-You also need to set the number of iterations `config.nIter` and the batch size `config.batchSize`.
+You also need to set the number of batches `config.nIter` and the batch size `config.batchSize`.
 To run the test:
 ```
 th main.lua test
 ```